Sony marketing: Walkman

 Sony's marketing team produced their first Walkman advertisement, a print ad, in 1979 named Bridging the difference.
 The marketing of the Walkman introduced the idea of 'Japanese-ness' into global culture, synonymous with miniaturization and high-technology.
 While it was launched as Walkman in Asia, the Middle East and Latin America, it was rebranded as Freestyle in Sweden, since the Sony staff in Sweden objected to the illicit connotations of the word "stowaway".
 The use of these different names meant that the same product had to be promoted with different logos and package designs.
 Before the release of the Walkman, Sony distributed 100 cassette-players to influential individuals like magazine editors and musicians.

 The "Walk-men" and "Walk-women" in advertisements were created to be the ideal reflections of the subject watching.
 This supposed link that the consumer can have with the product allows one to identify with the personalized device, which then can become an integrated part of his or her life.
 The advertising of the Sony Walkman served to portray it as a culturally "hip" item.
 The advertisements contained youthful and fit people using the Walkman in order to entice people into purchasing it.
 The people in the commercials embodied the "identities we can become", thus making the Walkman a more appealing product for consumers.
 Teenagers were targeted by the advertising in particular, as Sony's executives hoped that by marketing their product to teens, the Walkman brand would become associated with "youth, activity, sport, leisure, the outdoors, fitness, health, movement, [and] getting-out-and-about".
 The word "walk-man" itself had provided consumers with a vision of the product.
 In addition to these other modes of advertising, the Walkman can be marketed through its idea of being a definition of today's culture.
 "It belongs to our culture because we have constructed for it a little world of meaning; and this bringing of the object into meaning is what constitutes it as a cultural artefact".

 A main component of Walkman advertising campaign was personalization of the device.
 Having the ability to customize a playlist was an important invention in the history of music players.
 Potential buyers had the opportunity to choose their perfect match in terms of mobile listening technology.
 This method of marketing to an extremely expansive user-base while maintaining the idea that the product was made for each individual "[got] the best of all possible worlds—mass marketing and personal differentiation".

+In the early 2000s, Sony debuted Plato, a blue alien, as its mascot for the Walkman.